 WikiLeaks founder Julian Assange may be extradited to Sweden for questioning about allegations of sexual offenses, the U.K. Supreme Court ruled on Wednesday, upholding a lower court ruling and dismissing Assange's appeal.

 The Swedish Prosecution Authority issued a European Arrest Warrant for Assange in November 2010, seeking his extradition to Sweden for questioning over allegations of sexual offenses.
 He was arrested in London on Dec.
 7, 2010, and placed under virtual house arrest while courts examined the extradition request, which he opposed.

 Wednesday's ruling turned on a technicality regarding whether the European Arrest Warrant had been issued by a "judicial authority."
-The court ruled that it had.
-Assange's legal team immediately raised the possibility that they would request reexamination of the case on another point of law, and the court granted them 14 days to lodge the request.
+The court ruled that it had, although two out of seven members dissented.

 WikiLeaks, the whistleblowing website that Assange founded, faces an uncertain future.

 The flow of funding to the website was choked off in the same month that Assange was arrested, as Visa, MasterCard, PayPal, Western Union and Bank of America all stopped processing donations citing fears that they were funding illegal activity.
 That blocked over 95 percent of its donations, the site said, forcing it to devote all its efforts to alternate methods of fundraising, and slowing its work on processing leaked documents.

 The discovery of a number of high-profile flaws in the SSL (Secure Sockets Layer) protocol and in the Certificate Authorities that underpin it, have also undermined confidence in the secure submissions system WikiLeaks used to collect leaked documents.